rccline/ourcodingclub-modeling/README.md

 Our Coding Club is a "positive peer-learning community" that has prepared Tutorials, Workshops and Courses in Data Science for Ecologists and Environmental Scientists.

+**LICENSE**
-LICENSE for Our Coding Club Tutorials and Courses is created under the [Creative Commons License 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
+The license for this work created by Our Coding Club which include Tutorials and Courses is created under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)

 This whole repository, with few exceptions, is my practice of the exercises of the tutorals prepared by Our Coding Club.
+April 18, 2022